A259 road: Description

 The A259 is a busy two-lane road running along the south coast of England; part is roughly parallel to the A27 road.
 The A259 runs east from Emsworth in Hampshire, into West Sussex via Chichester, Bognor Regis, Littlehampton, Ferring, Worthing, Lancing, Shoreham-by-Sea, into the Unitary Authority of Brighton and Hove which incorporates Portslade, Hove and Brighton, and on into the East Sussex towns of Peacehaven, Newhaven, Seaford, Eastbourne, Pevensey, Bexhill-on-Sea, Hastings and Rye.
+The road passes through Winchelsea, England's first new town.
 Over the border in Kent, it continues through New Romney and Hythe to terminate at Folkestone.

-The road passes through Winchelsea, England's first new town.
-The road has two sections with Trunk Road status (between Bognor Regis and Chichester, and between Pevensey and the A2070 at Brenzett) and formed part of the formerly designated South Coast Trunk Road.
+The road has two sections with trunk road status (between Bognor Regis and Chichester, and between Pevensey and the A2070 at Brenzett) and formed part of the formerly designated South Coast Trunk Road.
 This section of A259 is almost entirely a single-carriageway, with only a short stretch of urban dual-carriageway in Bexhill.
-There is also a section of dual carriageway between Worthing titnore roundabout and the lyminster bypass roundabout.
+There is also a section of dual carriageway between Worthing's Titnore roundabout and the Lyminster bypass roundabout.

-Landmarks on the A259 include The Body Shop headquarters outside of Littlehampton, Shoreham Power Station, West Pier, and the Palace Pier in Brighton, Telscombe Cliffs near Peacehaven, and Saltdean, Cuckmere Haven between Seaford and Eastbourne and the Romney, Hythe and Dymchurch Railway which shares the route for 8 mi from New Romney to Hythe.
+Landmarks on the A259 include Shoreham Power Station, West Pier, and the Palace Pier in Brighton, Telscombe Cliffs near Peacehaven, and Saltdean, Cuckmere Haven between Seaford and Eastbourne and the Romney, Hythe and Dymchurch Railway which shares the route for 8 mi from New Romney to Hythe.